xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ```

 ### Summary
 In this paper, the authors investigate the problem of task partitioning on hegeregenous processors with replicas.
-They prove the problem is NP hard in the strong sense by reducing it to the 3-PRTITION problem.
-By using the properties of linear programming, they show existing approach(Baruah's approach) is difficult to be applied to solve this problem.
+They first prove the problem is NP hard in the strong sense by reducing it to the 3-PRTITION problem.
+And then, by using the properties of linear programming, they show existing approach(Baruah's approach) is difficult to be applied to solve this problem.
 As a result, they develop a Fully Polynomial-Time Approximation Scheme (FPTAS) to solve this problem.

 ### Strongness
 - This paper is well written.
 The structure is very clear and the technical terms are explained in a way that is easy to understand.